What is Intel’s thermal velocity boost? How does it work?

 Will this technology be Beneficial to Gamers and Enthusiasts?

-There is no doubt that gamers and enthusiasts will benefit from this technology.
 Thermal Velocity Boost will not only enhance your gaming experience but will also make it more realistic.

 Overall, gamers and enthusiasts will benefit greatly from this technology.